rezaghoddoosian/Early-Drowsiness-Detection/README.md

 # Early-Drowsiness-Detection
-The supporting code used for the baseline temporal method on the UTA-RLDD dataset
+The supporting code used for the paper:"A Realistic Dataset and Baseline Temporal Model for Early Drowsiness Detection"
 ## Instruction on how to use the code: